 Failure to comply with lawful direction of a classroom instructor is a disruption for all students enrolled in the class.
-Cheating violations include, but are not limited to: (1) obtaining an examination, classroom activity, or laboratory exercise by stealing or collusion; (2) discovering the content of an examination, classroom activity, laboratory exercise, or homework assignment before it is given; (3) using an unauthorized source of information during an examination, classroom activity, laboratory exercise, or homework assignment ; (4) entering an office or building to obtain unfair advantage; (5) taking an examination for another person; (6) completing a classroom activity, laboratory exercise, homework assignment, or research paper for another person; (7) altering grade records; (8) using any unauthorized form of electronic communication device during an examination, classroom activity, or laboratory exercise; (9) Plagiarism.
+Cheating violations include, but are not limited to: (1) obtaining an examination, classroom activity, or laboratory exercise by stealing or collusion; (2) discovering the content of an examination, classroom activity, laboratory exercise, or homework assignment before it is given; (3) using an unauthorized source of information during an examination, classroom activity, laboratory exercise, or homework assignment; (4) entering an office or building to obtain unfair advantage; (5) taking an examination for another person; (6) completing a classroom activity, laboratory exercise, homework assignment, or research paper for another person; (7) altering grade records; (8) using any unauthorized form of electronic communication device during an examination, classroom activity, or laboratory exercise; (9) Plagiarism.
 Plagiarism is the using, stating, offering, or reporting as one's own, an idea, expression, or production of another person without proper credit.

 Disciplinary actions for cheating in a course are at the discretion of the individual instructor.
-The instructor of that course will file a report with the Dean of Instruction when a student is caught cheating in the course, whether it be a workforce or academic course.
+The instructor of that course will file a report with the Executive Vice President of Academics and Student Affairs when a student is caught cheating in the course, whether it be a workforce or academic course.
 The report shall include the course, instructor, student's name, and the type of cheating involved.
-Students who are reported as cheating to the Dean of Instruction more than once shall be disciplined by the Dean.
-The Dean will notify all involved parties within fourteen days of any action taken.
+Students who are reported as cheating to the Executive Vice President of Academics and Student Affairs of Instruction more than once shall be disciplined by the Executive Vice President of Academics and Student Affairs.
+The Executive Vice President of Academics and Student Affairs will notify all involved parties within fourteen days of any action taken.